 I first became a speech-language pathologist because I was truly following my life's passion of helping people talk and eat.
 My two most favorite things to do.
 After years of practicing, The Speechies was founded as my passion for working with families grew into more than just therapy… I wanted to work really closely with patients and their family members and show them some of the same techniques therapists use to get better results.

-In my nearly ten years of experience, I’ve seen children and adults in hospital, outpatient, and home care settings.
+In my over ten years of experience, I’ve seen children and adults in hospital, outpatient, and home care settings.
 I’ve worked with a wide array of medically fragile children and children needing some extra support to build speech and language skills.
 My greatest success is the long list of “graduates.”

 I’ve had experience with children of all ages and adults, with varying communication and feeding/swallowing disorders.
 Choose me as your resource and your guide to build, improve, and enhance your loved one’s ability to communicate.